 The day I completed my doula training, at the DASC Annual Gala.

 My first birth as a doula!

 Mama was amazing, taking on her surges in full power and with full ownership.
-“It’s my body, my birth and my pain,” She announced.
-She knew what she wanted, wasn’t afraid to voice it, stood for her rights as a woman and mother and did not allow things to just happen to her.
-She’s pretty new to the USA, and at times she wasn’t sure what the medical team were saying to her, so she would answer in Hebrew loaded with humor, slang and Israeli hutzpah.
+“It’s my body, my birth, and my pain,” She announced.
+She knew what she wanted, wasn’t afraid to voice it, stood for her rights as a woman and mother, and did not allow things to just happen to her.
+She’s pretty new to the USA, and at times she wasn’t sure what the medical team was saying to her, so she would answer in Hebrew loaded with humor, slang, and Israeli hutzpah.
 Yana and I were cracking up.
 I forgot how funny births could be when all inhibitions go flying out the open window.
-Those were some of the moments that made me wish I was filming the birth, because even I don’t remember all the and rich details now.
+Those were some of the moments that made me wish I was filming the birth because even I don’t remember all the and rich details now.

 The medical team was very supportive of the mother’s wishes.
 She wanted to go natural all the way if she could, and they did what they could to help her with her choice.
 There’s this unspoken dance that goes on between the medical team and the doulas, a bit of give and take, which could look like a gentle waltz if done correctly.
 The other option would be some sort of break-dance I suppose…

 Because Mama’s doctor was not at the hospital at the time, we were lucky to get one of the midwives, who I was delighted to meet.
 Midwives are these precious women who are a gift at any birth.
 With the midwife there, the possibilities were endless and the allowances – greater. 😉